meehljd/mtg-modeling/README.md

 # mtg_modeling
 Modeling the Magic: The Gathering game.
 I will explore aspects of the game, such as latent card strength, deck strength, card scarcity, and card prices.

-For futher discussion, refere to the jupyter notebooks.
+For further discussion, refer to the jupyter notebooks.

 # Installation